Home

 Right to Possession

-The owner or lessee of a property has the legal right to occupy and control this asset.9 For example, a tenant has the right to possession after signing an apartment lease.
+The owner or lessee of a property has the legal right to occupy and control this asset.8 For example, a tenant has the right to possession after signing an apartment lease.

 Right to Use

-Owners have the right to use their property as they see fit within legal constraints.10 You can live in or rent your house and plant a garden in your yard.
+Owners have the right to use their property as they see fit within legal constraints.
+You can live in or rent your house and plant a garden in your yard.

 Right to Transfer

-You have the right to transfer ownership of property by selling it, giving it to someone else or bequeathing it to an heir.1 You can sell your car at a price you set or gift it to a family member.
+You have the right to transfer ownership of property by selling it, giving it to someone else or transferring it to an heir.
+You can sell your car at a price you set or give it to a family member as a gift.

 Right to Exclude